Nanette Gartrell: Personal life

-Gartrell is married to Dee Mosbacher MD, Ph.D., a documentary filmmaker whose film Straight From the Heart was nominated for an Academy Award in 1994.
+Gartrell is married to Dee Mosbacher MD, Ph.D., a documentary filmmaker whose film Straight From the Heart was nominated for an Academy Award in 1995.
 The two live together in San Francisco, California.

+Gartrell's 20th birthday coincided with the start of the Stonewall riots, which are generally acknowledged to mark the beginning of the modern gay rights movement in the United States.
+Since then, she has enjoyed pretending that the annual Pride parades in San Francisco were held to celebrate her birthday.